 - Food Processing: The food production industry is the first application many people think of when they list uses for industrial chillers.
 While most people think of refrigerators, industrial process chillers are also an essential part of this industry.
 Glycol coolers send chilled propylene glycol through cooling coils for chilling food or beverage storage units.
 For instance, breweries and wineries frequently use glycol chillers for keeping their products at the perfect temperature.
 The beverage industry isn’t the only one to use chillers.
 Food manufacturers use process coolers to chill dough mixers or cool ice cream makers.

 Types of chillers used in industries such as petrochemicals and food production include air-cooled and water-cooled.
 These types of chillers differ in how the refrigerant gives off the heat it absorbs.
 Each class has its advantages and disadvantages, depending on its use:

 - Air-Cooled Chillers: Air-cooled chillers use ambient air to cool the refrigerant.
 These cooling units have numerous applications.
-Food processing and plastics use air-cooled chillers to maintain temperatures of products.
-Many maintenance personnel prefer air cooled chillers because they are a stand-alone unit and do not require any additional equipment to function.
+Food processing and plastics use air-cooled chillers to maintain the temperatures of products.
+Many maintenance personnel prefers air-cooled chillers because they are a stand-alone unit and do not require any additional equipment to function.